richardvenneman/floatl/README.md

 ## Usage

 First make sure the script is loaded.
-If you use a module bundler such as Browserify or Webpack, you can simply require the `floatl` package, otherwise just include the script on your webpage.
+If you use a module bundler such as Browserify or Webpack, you can simply require the `floatl` package, otherwise include the script on your webpage.

 Markup your `input` or `textarea` element with the floatl classes: